Can You Get On A Plane With An Expired License

 • Increased Emphasis on REAL ID Compliance: As the REAL ID enforcement date approaches, there is a growing emphasis on ensuring that travelers have compliant forms of identification.
 The TSA is actively educating the public about the REAL ID requirements and encouraging individuals to obtain compliant licenses or alternative forms of identification.

 These trends suggest that the future of travel identification will be more digital, secure, and convenient.
-However, it's important to stay informed about the latest developments and ensure that you have the necessary documentation to comply with evolving regulations.
+That said, don't forget to stay informed about the latest developments and confirm that you have the necessary documentation to comply with evolving regulations.

 Tips and Expert Advice for Traveling with Identification Concerns